Razzia (military): The aceifas

-This precept was fulfilled with zeal by Almanzor.
-In the year 981, when Hisham II delegated his powers to the warlord, who was named al-Mansūr bi-l-Lah ("The Victorious of God"), he organized up to five expeditions in Christian lands.

-At his death, after the battle of Calatañazor (1002), Almanzor left a terrible legacy: up to 52 victorious military campaigns to the Christian kingdoms, of which the best known are the aceifas organized to Barcelona (985) and Santiago de Compostela (997), where according to legend he made Christian slaves carry the bells of the cathedral to Cordoba.
-But a large number of Christian monasteries such as San Millán de Suso, Portuguese cities, or the capitals of the Christian kingdoms of Pamplona and León, which he sacked up to four times, were not spared either.
+In the year 981 Hisham II delegated his powers to the warlord Almanzor, who fulfilled this precept with zeal by organizing up to five expeditions in Christian lands.
+By the time of his death in 1002, Almanzor had led up to 52 victorious military campaigns against the Christian kingdoms, of which the best known are the aceifas organized against Barcelona (985) and Santiago de Compostela (997), where according to legend he made Christian slaves carry the bells of the cathedral to Córdoba.
+A large number of Christian monasteries such as San Millán de Suso, Portuguese cities, and the capitals of the Christian kingdoms of Pamplona and León, which he sacked up to four times, were not spared either.

-During the Almoravid and Almohad domination, aceifas were directed both to Christian and Muslim territory.
+During the Almoravid and Almohad domination, aceifas were directed both against Christian and Muslim territories.
 The Almoravids raided all of North Africa, reaching as far as Ghana.
-The fanaticism of these new invaders caused some Taifa kings to ally with the Christian kings of the north, also becoming targets of the summer aceifas.
+The fanaticism of these new invaders caused some Taifa kings to ally with the Christian kings of the north, having also become targets of the summer aceifas.

-The last important aceifas in peninsular territory would take place shortly after the battle of Alarcos, in 1198 to Madrid and in 1199 to Guadalajara.
-The battle of Las Navas de Tolosa (1212) would definitively ruin the Almohad military power.
-Al-Andalus would never again go on the offensive.
+The last important aceifas in peninsular territory would take place in 1198 against Madrid and in 1199 against Guadalajara.
+The Battle of Las Navas de Tolosa (1212) would definitively ruin Almohad military power, and Al-Andalus would never again go on the offensive.

-Raiders: the "Ghazi"
+Raiders: the "ghazi"

 Ghazi (Arabic: غازى) is an Arabic word in origin, derived from ghazā (contraction for *ghazawa) = "raided" or "waged war", adopted into other languages such as Turkish to designate those Muslims who have sworn to fight non-believers in the Islamic religion.
-In this sense, it is essentially equivalent to Mujahid: "one who wages jihad", commonly known as "holy war".
+In this sense, it is essentially equivalent to mujahid: "one who wages jihad", commonly known as "holy war".

 Al-Mansur (977-1002) established a military dictatorship based on warlike successes, that were acquiring contents of holy war against the Christians.
 He developed a policy of military actions against the Christian kingdoms, more than 50 razzias, in which, in addition to economic resources, they sought to punish the infidels and to strengthen their own prestige.
 The destruction of Barcelona (985 AD) and Santiago (997 AD) were the most devastating.